Tent, Backpack, Sleep System

 Stay warm with our guide to down jackets and pants for backpacking

-As you’ve now read, this is a true ultralight backpacking gear list with a base weight of 9.3 lbs.
+As you’ve now read, this is a true ultralight backpacking gear list with a sub 10 lb base weight.
 From dry storage to first aid, we’ve counted every single gram to compile a true guide for those looking to shave pack weight.
 While fancy, ultralight gear is a factor in this guide, the ethos of minimalism also drives this list.
-Everything you need to stay warm, dry, comfortable, and safe while backpacking is included here.
+Everything you need to stay warm, dry, comfortable, and safe while backpacking is included here for 3 season trips.

 If you have any questions about any of the ultralight gear listed (or not listed), let us know in the comments below!